-The story begins with a British noblewoman shaping our future in the early 19th century.
-“The analytical machine weaves algebraic patterns, just like the jacquard loom weaves flowers and leaves” - with this quote Ada Lovelace, mathematician and first programmer at all, described the revolution of her time.
+The story begins with a British noblewoman shaping our future at the beginning of the 19th century.
+"The analytical machine weaves algebraic patterns, just as the jacquard loom weaves flowers and leaves" - with this quote Ada Lovelace, mathematician and the first ever programmer, described the revolution of her time.
 It illustrates two things:

 - Machines can take over the work of people and

 - Women are just as well off in the natural sciences as other genders.

 Both of these are also evident in a Stack Overflow developer study that provides interesting insights into the IT industry.

 Women in IT: tech industry predominantly male

 With Gertrud Blanch, Marylin Meltzer and Grace Hopper, programming was particularly characterized by women in the early stages.
 For a long time, programming was even considered to be typical “women's work”.
 It was not for nothing that Grace Hopper, who developed the first compiler, said in 1967 in the Cosmopolitan: “You have to plan in advance and plan everything so that it is ready when you need it.
 Programming requires patience and the ability to handle details.
 Women are “natural talents” in computer programming. ” The picture changed in the 1980s.
 The proportion of women dropped drastically and the men gained the upper hand - and have not returned it since.